zobront/quickpoc/README.md

 - [ ] support non-mainnet networks
 - [ ] allow inputting multiple addresses
+- [ ] automatically pull all contracts listed on an immunefi page

 please submit issues for any additional features you'd like to see :)